-Video cameras will be installed at the Freighthouse, to stream live images 24 hours a day, of the Freighthouse vicinity.
+A video camera will be maintained at the Freighthouse, to stream live images 24 hours a day, of the Freighthouse vicinity.

 Museum Store

 The Museum Store will continue to allow in-person and web visitors to obtain mementos, certain railroad artifacts, new books with a local focus, and a wide range of used books.
 Proceeds support Museum operations.
 Many items are donated, while others are purchased for resale.
 Museum Store sales are supplemented by consignment sales through a local hobby store, online sales, and auctions and swap meets connected with Museum events.
 The Museum manager will continue to evaluate and make recommendations for merchandise turnover, potential new offerings, and marketing efforts.